 We only develop technology firmly grounded in science

-Your brain naturally heightens your senses when you are highly alert and attentive
+Your brain naturally enhances your senses when you are highly alert and attentive

 Your brain has the amazing ability of seamlessly sharpening your hearing, vision, and touch during time periods of increased attention and arousal.
 This important neural mechanism improves perceptual acuity during critical situations, when incorrect perception of details in tactile, auditory, and visual stimuli may lead to a costly mistake.

-For example, imagine you're walking alone in the woods and unexpectedly hear footsteps approaching you.
+For example, imagine you're walking alone in the woods and hear unexpected footsteps approaching you.
 Your arousal skyrockets as you wonder if you're about to come face to face with a bear.
 During this aroused state, neural circuitry is activated that rapidly sharpens your senses, facilitating your ability to correctly identify the approaching animal and optimally react.
 You breathe a sigh of relief as your heightened senses let you realize it's just a rabbit.

 Our research revealed neural circuitry that allows for arousal-linked heightened senses

 Preclinical research performed by our team at Columbia University, and published in Nature Neuroscience, elucidated the neuromodulatory circuitry responsible for arousal-linked heightened senses.
 Direct activation of this circuitry in awake rats enhanced their perceptual acuity, reducing their rate of misperception-induced errors on sensory tests.

 Then we perfected methods of activating this circuitry to sharpen senses on demand

 We rarely find ourselves facing situations that induce high arousal in the modern world, yet could often benefit from heightened senses.
-For example, during social situations when ability to communicate clearly is key.
-Sharper Sense's technology gives users back control over their sensory state, unlocking sharpened senses at the push of a button.
+Sharper Sense's technology gives users back control over their sensory state, unlocking enhanced senses at the push of a button.